 Traditionally, Jewish and Muslim funerals do not include flowers, but that does not always mean they are unwelcome.

 Red flowers are generally inappropriate at Buddhist funerals.
 White is a more respectful color choice.
-There are other religious and cultural elements that may influence how your gift is received.

 - Express sympathy for their loss